nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting Latest Mark: `deletelm`

-Deletes the mark for latest session.
+Deletes the mark of a student for their latest session.

 Entering format: `deletelm INDEX`